Instances of small size with no weakly stable matching for three-sided problem with complete cyclic preferences

 A matching $\mu$ is said to be \textit{stable}, if no blocking triple exists for it.

-The 3DSMI problem consists in finding a stable matching for a given graph~$G$.
+Recall that \textit{3DSMI} consists in finding a stable matching for a given graph~$G$.
 As is well known, such a matching does not necessarily exists.
 Moreover, the problem of establishing its existence for a given graph~$G$ is NP-complete.
-As was mentioned in the introduction, the proof of this fact belongs to P.~Bir\'o and E.~McDermid.
+As was mentioned in the Introduction, the proof of this fact belongs to P.~Bir\'o and E.~McDermid.
 They have constructed an explicit example of the graph~$G$ of size~6, for which no stable matching exists.

-The 3DSM problem represents a particular case of the 3DSMI problem, where the outgoing (and incoming) degree of each vertex of the corresponding graph equals the problem size~$n$.
+Evidently, 3DSM represents a particular case of the 3DSMI, where the outgoing (and incoming) degree of each vertex of the corresponding graph equals the problem size~$n$.

 Let us construct on the set of agents (graph vertices) the same map as that used in~\cite{manlove} and in other papers.
 Denote it by the symbol~$\mu$; the same symbol stands for the matching, from which we construct this map.
 If an agent $x$ remains single, then we put $\mu(x)=x$.
 Otherwise $\mu(x)=y$, where $y$ is the vertex, which represents the endpoint of an edge in the subraph~$H$ that generates the matching~$\mu$.
 Informally speaking, in this case, $\mu(x)$ is the partner of $x$ in the family, whom~$x$ is ``partial'' to.
-Evidently, in the 3DSM problem, as distinct from the 3DSMI one, the equality $\mu(x)=x$ is impossible for a stable matching.
+Evidently, in 3DSM, as distinct from 3DSMI, the equality $\mu(x)=x$ is impossible for a stable matching.

-In what follows, we use symbols $G$ and $H$ for graphs of problems~3DSM and 3DSMI, as well as their subgraphs; we also use, when appropriate, the symbol $H$ with various subscripts.
-At the same time, when considering concurrently the subgraph $H$ and subgraphs denoted by the symbol $H$ with various subscripts, we distinguish them.
+In what follows, we use symbols $G$ and $H$ for graphs of 3DSM and 3DSMI, as well as their subgraphs; we also use, when appropriate, the symbol $H$ with various subscripts.
+At the same time, we distinguish between the subgraph $H$ and subgraphs denoted by the symbol $H$ with various subscripts, when considering them concurrently.
 In such cases, the symbol $H$ denotes the ``central'', in a sense, subgraph, while the symbol $H$ with some subscript does a ``peripheral'' subgraph characterized by its subscript.
 We use the same subscript in denotations for vertices of the latter subgraph.